Trade Show Follow-Up Email: Templates and Best Practices (2026)

 Hopefully you've survived the inbox avalanche by now.

-Between the keynote chaos and coffee line, I really enjoyed our
+Between the keynote chaos and the coffee line, I really enjoyed our

 conversation about [personal topic: trip, hobby, etc.].